Parameters for Live Cell Imaging

 In the CO2 Incubator

-Cell culture vessels in the CO2 incubator are normally cultivated in an open system (e.g., gases can diffuse through the cell culture plastics), and are therefore in an equilibrium with the surrounding air.
+Cell culture vessels in the CO2 incubator are usually cultivated in an open system, and are therefore in an equilibrium with the surrounding air.
 In standard CO2 incubators, the humidity is created by evaporation from a water tray.
 Optimally, the relative humidity (RH) within an incubation system should be within the range of 90%–95%.

 In the Stage Top Incubator